-From Silver LakeA number of hikes starts from Silver Lake and touch Agnew Lake, Gem Lake, Waugh Lake, the Thousand Island Lake and Garnett Lake.
+From Silver LakeA number of hikes starts from Silver Lake and touch Agnew Lake (4 kms), Gem Lake (7.5 kms), Waugh Lake, the Thousand Island Lake and Garnet Lake.

 Directions from the Bay Area: drive across Yosemite on 120 to Mono Lake